Parbelaez/api_positive_pp5/README.md

 ### Profiles app

 This app will be used to manage the users of the Positive Social Network.
 We will use the default Django User model, but we will add some extra fields to it.

+The profile will be automatically created when a user is created.
+We accomplish this by using signals, which are pieces of code that are executed when a certain action is performed or there is an event.
+In this case, we will use [post_save](https://docs.djangoproject.com/en/4.2/ref/signals/#post-save), which is executed after a model is saved, in this case, the User model (yes, we didn't create it, but it is already part of Django -so, it exists *wink wink*).

+Also, we will use DRF's generic views, which are a set of already created views that we can use to create, update, delete, etc. our models.

 Then, we need to add the app to the INSTALLED_APPS in the settings.py file